-5.1.1.2 Relationship to the Project Location
+Relationship to the Project Location

 This designated house is located east of the Parr Line on Crediton Road in the Village of Crediton (Plate 16).
-Therefore it is not located within, or abutting, a participating property (Figure 2).
+Therefore it is not at the Project Location or adjacent to or abutting the Project Location (Figure 2).